Common Sense Media Review

 What's the Story?

-At an early age, Ricky Bobby (Will Ferrell) falls in love with speed.
-As an adult, Ricky goes from NASCAR pit crew member to a driving partnership with teammate Cal Naughton (John C. Reilly): They perfect a tag-teaming system they call "shake 'n' bake," by which Cal maneuvers on the track in ways that always allow Ricky to win.
-Ricky turns out to be an ungracious winner, though.
-He marries a gold-digging busty blond, Carley (Leslie Bibb), turns out a couple of obnoxious sons, and gets rich thanks to endorsement contracts.
-While he keeps Cal close, their relationship is premised on Ricky's superiority and his friend's abject subservience.
+In TALLADEGA NIGHTS: THE BALLAD OF RICKY BOBBY, titular character Ricky (Jake Johnson) falls in love with speed at an early age.
+As an adult, Ricky (Will Ferrell) goes from NASCAR pit crew member to a driving partnership with teammate Cal Naughton (John C. Reilly): They perfect a tag-teaming system they call "shake 'n' bake," in which Cal maneuvers on the track in ways that allow Ricky to always win.
+But Ricky turns out to be an ungracious winner.
+He marries Carley (Leslie Bibb), turns out a couple of obnoxious sons, and gets rich thanks to endorsement contracts.
+While Ricky and Cal are close, their friendship depends on Ricky's needs taking top billing, with Cal staying in a supporting role.
 All this ends when a challenger appears on the circuit.
-The French-born Jean Girard (Sacha Baron Cohen) is everything Ricky is not: literate, witty, and openly gay.
-He's also a very good driver and brutally efficient: On their first encounter in a bar, Jean breaks Ricky's arm, thus putting him out of racing commission.
+The French-born Jean Girard (Sacha Baron Cohen) is everything Ricky is not: literate, witty, and proudly gay.
+He's also a very good driver and brutally efficient.
+On their first encounter in a bar, Jean breaks Ricky's arm, thus putting him out of racing commission.
 When Ricky returns to the track, he gets in an accident so traumatizing that he believes he's paralyzed.
-Losing his riches, wife, and contracts, Ricky must then struggle back to the top of his heap.
+Losing his riches, wife, and contracts, Ricky must then struggle back to the top.

 Is It Any Good?

-Both vulgar and cheerful, like most other Will Ferrell movies, TALLADEGA NIGHTS: THE BALLAD OF RICKY BOBBY is also slightly tricky.
-It makes fun of multiple targets, using equally obnoxious tactics.
-No one is spared: It mocks stereotypically "redneck" NASCAR culture as well as other groups (gays, foreigners, and intellectuals).
-It's a parody, but kids may miss the point.
+Both vulgar and cheerful, like many other Will Ferrell movies, the film is also slightly tricky.
+Talladega Nights: The Ballad of Ricky Bobby makes fun of multiple targets, and no one is spared: It mocks stereotypically "redneck" NASCAR culture, gay people, anyone who's not from the United States, and intellectuals to boot.
+It's a parody, but kids might miss the point.

-While this story is simple enough, the execution is often startlingly maladroit.
-While there is plainly an enthusiastic audience for the Anchorman school of filmmaking, this incarnation seems more a string of skits (namely, opportunities for Ferrell to act silly, which he does well) than a movie per se.
+While the story is simple enough, the execution is often clumsy.
+There's plainly an enthusiastic audience for the Anchorman school of filmmaking, but this incarnation seems more a string of skits (namely, opportunities for Ferrell to act silly, which he does well) than a movie, per se.
 In fact, the closing credits over outtakes is the funnier version of this approach.
-So if you go, stay through to the end.
+So if you see this movie, stay through to the end.

 Talk to Your Kids About ...